Alban of Mainz: Martyrologium of Rabanus

 The oldest surviving substantial source about Alban of Mainz is the Martyrologium (c.
-845) of Rabanus Maurus, who had two separate entries for the Mainzer Alban and the English Alban.
+845) of Rabanus Maurus, which had two separate entries for the Mainzer Alban and the English Alban.
 Concerning Alban of Mainz, he wrote:

 Passio sancti Albani of Gozwin

 The second substantial source is the Passio sancti Albani, an incomplete hagiography written in the 1060s or 1070s by schoolmaster Gozwin, who lamented that very little evidence about Alban had survived to his day.
 Gozwin's account is much longer and adds many elements not found in Rabanus' Martyrologium, including a prologue about the First Council of Nicaea (325) which condemned Arianism, that nevertheless persisted until Honorius and Arcadius succeeded Theodosius (395).
-In that time, Alban is mentioned as one of four disciples of Theonestus, the others being Ursus, Tabraha and Tabratha.
+At that time, Alban is mentioned as one of four disciples of Theonestus, the others being Ursus, Tabraha and Tabratha.
 These five Catholic clerics are forced to flee from North Africa to Italy after being persecuted by Huneric, the fiercely Arian king of the Vandals (who historically ruled 80 years later in 477–484, however), travelling to Ambrose, bishop of Milan (r.
 374–397; died 80 years before Huneric became king).
 The most wise Ambrose teaches Theonestus and his disciples refined theology and sends them out to convert the 'Arian beasts' in Gaul and Germany.
 They pass a city called Augusta primae Retiae, where Ursus is killed by Arians, and Alban is eventually beheaded in Mainz by local Arians to whom he was preaching the Catholic doctrine of the Trinity.
 The legend finishes by narrating that Alban carried his head on his hands to the place where he wanted to be buried.

 Heinz Thomas (1970) demonstrated how the Passio was written with a political goal: in the service of his lord Siegfried I, archbishop of Mainz, Gozwin presented the archbishop of Mainz as the primate of all Christians in Germany and Gaul, and framed the lives of Alban, Theonastus, Boniface and other Mainzer clerics in ways to prove this point.
 The Passio sancti Albani was written in order to counter the archbishop of Trier's claim to primacy, and was riddled with legend and fiction about the history of the city and diocese of Mainz – part of which was actually derived from that of Trier – to accomplish this goal.